 - For extra benefits include veggies that are: raw (for enzymes), bitter (to improve digestion), fibrous (to eliminate toxins), and fermented (for probiotics).

 7. Cook With Care

-- Avoid overcooking and preserve nutrients by choosing gentle cooking methods, such as steaming, sautéing, using a Sous Vide, or a slow cooker.
+- Avoid overcooking and preserve nutrients by choosing gentle cooking methods, such as steaming, sautéing, or using a slow cooker.